JoakimSoderberg/cargo/docs/api.md

 However, as seen above a C type string consists of a pointer `char *`.
 How does cargo know if it should allocate memory for this string, or to simply copy the result into an already existing string?

 For this reason, strings are handled in a special way.
-By default if you parse a single argument of any given value type, such as `i`, `f`, `d` and so on, the parsed result will simply be stored as a value in them.
-But when it comes to strings, the default when specifiying `s` cargo will allocate memory for that string.
+By default if you parse a single argument of any given value type, such as `i`, `f`, `d`, the parsed result will simply be stored "by value" in the target variable.
+However when it comes to strings, the default when specifiying the `s` format character is to allocate the memory for that string.

 To override this behavior you can prepend the formatting string with a `.`, this will then make cargo treat the target variable it is given as a fixed sized array and copy the result into that rather than to allocate new space.